tomas-ravalli/dynamic-pricing-engine/README.md

 | **Data bottleneck**: Extracting data manually from fragmented systems was slow and operationally complex. | **Centralized data**: Automatically aggregates all key data points–sales, web analytics, contextual data, etc.–into one place. |
 | **Slow implementation**: The process to act on a decision was manual and disconnected from the sales platform. | **Seamless integration**: Allows for one-click approval on a dashboard, which triggers a price update to the live ticketing system via REST API. |

 The diagram below illustrates the project's conceptual framework.
 The system acts as the central *brain* to balance the goals of The Club and The Fan.
-It operates in a continuous loop by ingesting internal and external factors to forecast demand at various price points.
-The **Decision Engine** then uses this forecast to recommend an optimal price.

 <p align="center">
   <img src="./assets/dp-md.png" alt="High-level market dynamics diagram" width="3000">